I enjoyed this video from Democracy Now with historian Peter Linebaugh, author of “The Incomplete, True, Authentic, and Wonderful History of May Day.”

 Beyond that, we can honor the spirit of resistance which is still alive today in groups such as Idle No More, and we can support them and join them in their efforts.

 We can also spend some time learning about the peoples who were indigenous to North America, and take time to remember and honor those who fought for their own freedom and dignity.

 Today, I am reading The Autobiography of Ma-ka-tai-me-she-kia-kiak, or Black Hawk written by the great warrior who perhaps best exemplifies the spirit of Native resistance in the region where I live.

 I won’t wait for the government to change the name of the holiday to “Indigenous Peoples Day.”
-I certainly won’t refer to the holiday as “Black Hawk Day” since, sadly, most of my friends and neighbors would only think it has something to do with a certain ice hockey team from Chicago.
+I certainly won’t refer to the holiday as “Black Hawk Day” since, sadly, most of my friends and neighbors would only think it has something to do with the ice hockey team.

 But today I will celebrate Black Hawk – and Crazy Horse, and Sitting Bull – and others who had the courage to fight back.
 I will mourn those who died on the Trail of Tears, at Wounded Knee, and elsewhere at the hands of my European forebears.
 I will pray for the will and the way to join the resistance against imperialism, occupation and genocide wherever it exists in our world today.